-Category 1: Storms with wind gusts above 74 mph are considered a category-1 hurricane, and are strong enough to damage roofs, shingles, vinyl siding, and gutters.
-Large branches of trees may also snap and shallowly rooted trees may be blown over.
-There may also be extensive damage to power lines and poles that will result in power outages.
+Category 1: Storms with wind gusts above 74 miles per hour are considered Category 1 hurricanes, and are strong enough to damage roofs, shingles, vinyl siding, and gutters.
+Large branches of trees may snap, and shallowly rooted trees may be blown over.
+There may also be extensive damage to power lines and poles, which can result in power outages.

-Category 2: Storms with wind gusts that go above 96 mph are considered a category-2 hurricane, and can cause major roof and siding damage to homes, uproot trees, and severely damage power lines.
+Category 2: Storms with wind gusts that go above 96 mph are considered Category 2 hurricanes; these storms can cause major roof and siding damage to homes, uproot trees, and severely damage power lines.

-Category 3: Storms with wind gusts that go above 111 mph are considered a category-3 hurricane, and can cause more extensive damage to homes than a category-2 hurricane.
-These storms can uproot deeper rooted trees, and almost certainly knock out electricity and water.
+Category 3: Storms with wind gusts that go above 111 mph are considered Category 3 hurricanes.
+These storms can uproot more deeply rooted trees, and almost certainly will knock out electricity and water.

-Category 4: Storms with wind gusts of more than 131 mph are considered a category-4 hurricane, and can cause severe damage to homes with the loss of most of the roof structure and even some exterior walls.
-Most trees will be snapped or uprooted and power poles downed, which may make it difficult for rescue workers to reach some residential areas.
+Category 4: Storms with wind gusts of more than 131 mph are considered Category 4 hurricanes, and can severely damage homes, ripping off most of the roof structure and even some exterior walls.
+Most trees will be snapped or uprooted, and power poles will be downed, which may make it difficult for rescue workers to reach some residential areas.

 Steps to Take After a Hurricane